 William Tyndale was born in 1494 in Gloucestershire, England.
-In 1506 he began studying at Magdalen Hall (later Hertford college), Oxford University.
-After gaining a B.A. and M.A., Tyndale was able to study the subject which most interested him - Theology.
-But, he was highly critical of the idea that one had to study so long before actually being allowed to study the Bible.
-During his time at Oxford, he sought to create Bible study groups with like minded friends.
+In 1506 he began studying at Magdalen Hall (later Hertford College), Oxford University.
+After gaining a B.A. and M.A., Tyndale was able to study the subject which most interested him – Theology.
+But, he was highly critical of the idea that one had to study for a long time before actually being allowed to study the Bible.
+During his time at Oxford, he sought to create Bible study groups with like-minded friends.

 After studying at Oxford, he also went to Cambridge where he added to his growing range of languages and became a leading professor of Greek.

 After leaving Cambridge in 1521, he became a chaplain in Little Sodbury, but he was soon criticised by fellow churchmen for his radical viewpoints.
 In 1523, he left for London hoping to translate the Bible into English.
-However, he struggle to receive any support or backing and so he left for the continent.
+However, he struggled to receive any support or backing, and so he left for the continent.

 During his time on the continent, he visited Martin Luther and wrote extensively on scriptures and continued his translations of the Bible.

 “I never altered one syllable of God’s Word against my conscience, nor would do this day, if all that is in earth, whether it be honor, pleasure, or riches, might be given me.”

 – William Tyndale